KaramTNC/itu-minitwit/report/report.md

 ### **Brief description of how your security hardened your systems** -Tim and Oriol

 The System has been hardened with a fire wall and a proxy server so all traffic coming to the web/api app goes through a proxy server. all communication between user and proxy, and proxy and apps are delivered through HTTPS using TLS encryption.
-We updated the docker images to use a hardened image for security, and to secure we not introducing new security vulnerabilities CodeQL and Docker Scout was put in place in the CI pipeline to sniff out security vunabilities.
+We updated the docker images to use a hardened image for security, and to secure we not introducing new security vulnerabilities CodeQL and Docker Scout was put in place in the CI pipeline to sniff out security vulnerabilities.
 For local development to store secrets locally we used .env files so our secrets weren't shared online.

 ### **How do you handle availability and scaling in your systems?** -Jordan